 Equity incentive plan: The Company's Second Amended and Restated 2010 Equity Incentive Plan (the Second A&R 2010 Plan) provides for the granting of incentive and nonqualified stock options, restricted stock, restricted stock units, performance shares, performance units and stock appreciation rights.
-There are 7.5 million shares of common stock authorized for grant under the Second A&R 2010 Plan.
-At June 30, 2020, there were 1.9 million shares of common stock available for grant under the Second A&R 2010 Plan.
-The maximum term of incentive options granted under the Second A&R 2010 Plan is ten years.
-The Second A&R 2010 Plan amended and restated the Company's Amended and Restate 2010 Equity Incentive Plan (the A&R 2010 Plan).
-The A&R 2010 Plan replaced the Company's 1998 Nonqualified Stock Option Plan (the 1998 Plan).
+There were 7.5 million shares of common stock authorized for grant under the Second A&R 2010 Plan.
+In October 2020, the shareholders approved an amended and restated incentive plan - the 2020 Equity Incentive Plan.
+The maximum aggregate number of shares of common stock reserved and available for awards under the Amended Plan is 2,484,202 shares, which includes an additional 1,300,000 shares authorized by the 2020 Equity Incentive Plan.
+Shares issued after the shareholder meeting are issued under the 2020 Equity Incentive Plan.
+At June 30, 2021, there were 1.1 million shares of common stock available for grant under the 2020 Equity Incentive Plan.
+The maximum term of incentive options granted under the 2020 Equity Incentive Plan is ten years.
+The 2020 Equity Incentive Plan replaced the Company's second A&R 2010 Plan, which had previously amended and restated the Company's Amended and Restate 2010 Equity Incentive Plan (the A&R 2010 Plan).
+The A&R 2010 Plan had previously replaced the Company's 1998 Nonqualified Stock Option Plan (the 1998 Plan).
 The Second A&R 2010 Plan and the 1998 Plan (collectively, the Plans) are administered by the Board of Directors and its Executive Compensation Committee, which determine the persons who are to receive awards under the Plans, the number of shares subject to each award and the term and exercise price of each award.
-The number of shares of common stock subject to outstanding awards as of June 30, 2020 under the Second A&R 2010 Plan were 3.6 million.
-For June 30, 2019 under the Second A&R 2010 Plan and the 1998 Plan were 3.6 million and 20,000, respectively.
-On April 26, 2018 the Executive Compensation Committee of the Board of Directors approved a modification to the Plans.
-The modification implements a new retirement policy that permits retirees to continue vesting in certain time-based stock options granted during employment, resulting in accelerated stock compensation expense for those employees meeting the definition of retirement eligible.
-This modification resulted in an additional \$8.3 million of expense during fiscal year 2018 and affected all employees who participate in the plan.
+The number of shares of common stock subject to outstanding awards as of June 30, 2021 under the 2020 Equity Incentive Plan were 3.7 million.